KitchAIv1/maxpulse-complete/dashboard/src/MAXPULSE_PRD.md

 ## Conclusion

 MAXPULSE represents a comprehensive, cutting-edge platform designed to revolutionize how Maximum 88 distributors operate in the digital age.
-With its mobile-first design, sophisticated dashboard ecosystem, and AI-powered assessment system, the platform positions distributors for success while maintaining the highest standards of user experience and technical excellence.
+With its mobile-first design, sophisticated dashboard ecosystem, and science-backed V2 Assessment Engine (deterministic, data-driven health analysis with 100% variable coverage), the platform positions distributors for success while maintaining the highest standards of user experience and technical excellence.

 The platform's modular architecture and clean separation of concerns ensure scalability and maintainability, while the focus on user experience and accessibility ensures broad adoption and engagement.
 As the platform evolves, the roadmap provides clear direction for continued innovation and value delivery to all stakeholders.